bjnix/dgr-framework/README.md

 cluster using only UDP packets, without relying on libraries such as Chromium.
 You can use this as an example to add this functionality to your own programs.
 Here is a brief explanation of how it works:
--You must modify include DGR___framework" and have "DGR_framework.cpp" which contains the code for both the master and the slave computer.
+-You must include "DGR_framework" in the files that you wish to use DGR in as well as have "DGR_framework.cpp" in the same area as your source code as well as in your makefile. the master and the slave computer.
 Look carefully at the preprocessor directives in the code.
 The can come in different varieties such as